couchbasecloud/terraform-provider-couchbase-capella/examples/app_service_onoff_ondemand/README.md

-# Capella Cluster On/Off Example
+# Capella App Service On/Off Example

 This example shows how to switch the app service to on or off state on demand in Capella.